franz101/franz.media/_advent/2019-12-03_LOUVAIN_DISTANCE.markdown

 you might be stumpled upon the [Data Skeptic Podcast][dsp].
 It's one of my favourite data science podcast.

-The did a great episode about the louvain distance for [community detection][source].
+They did a great episode about the louvain distance for [community detection][source].
-Basically it's mathematical way of weighing the interconnectedness of a connected graph.
+Basically it's a mathematical way of weighing the interconnectedness of a connected graph.

 So the cool thing about this podcast episode, there is a beautiful implementation by another Blogger named  [Eliot Andres][jupyter].
-He created an amazing [Jupyter Notebook][jupyter] to calculate the louvain distance for facebook friends.
+He created an amazing [Tutorial/Jupyter Notebook][jupyter] to calculate the louvain distance for facebook friends.